AutoSens is created by engineers, for engineers.

 Robert Stead, Conference Director, AutoSens

-“I decided to start this event because I saw a need to cut through the hype and create a meeting that is truly for the engineers – the guys and girls who are applying their knowledge and solving problems on a daily basis.
-Conferences often get caught up in hype and looking too far into the future.
+“I decided to start this event because I saw a need to cut through the hype and create a meeting that is truly for the engineers – the guys and girls who are applying their knowledge and solving engineering problems on a daily basis.
+Conferences often get caught up in hype and looking too far into the future especially in such a hot area as autonomous vehicles.

 AutoSens is a technical conference, but set in the business context of a complex supply chain.
 By assembling a representative advisory board, we can get to the heart of the challenges facing the army of engineers crunching the numbers and running the trials that move ideas from the drawing board into production vehicles.”